Newcastle-based accounting software group Sage has announced plans to expand

 its existing operation in Dublin, with the support of IDA Ireland, the Irish

-Government agency with responsibility for securing new investment from
+Government agency responsible for securing new investment from overseas.

 Sage will establish an international localisation centre and European data

 centre at its Ballsbridge site creating 40 new highly skilled jobs.

 Sage operates two subsidiary businesses in the Republic.
 Sage Ireland is